 Dataset

 We use a Twitter dataset previously reported in (J. Li & Penaranda Valdivia, 2022) with permission from the original authors.
 The audio tweet dataset is a manually collected dataset containing audio, media (image or video) and text tweets for 115 users based on a keyword search for ‘audio tweets’ (note that of this writing, Google’s Search APIs do not allow searching specifically for audio tweets, which is why past work used a small manually curated dataset instead of a large dataset generated by API search queries).
+For each of the 115 audio tweets, the dataset has an approximate date-matched text tweet and video or image tweet from the same user; thus, there were three tweets per user.
 For each tweet in the original dataset, the toxicity and sentiment (valence) were calculated using Google Perspective API and Vader API, respectively, using Communalytic (https://communalytic.com), while the content topic codes were coded by two researchers in a collaborative coding process.
-The original dataset did not include user engagement measures and contained no systematic qualitative content analysis of tweet content.
-We therefore extended the original dataset by adding user engagement measures and conducting a qualitative content analysis of the top and bottom engagement posts.
+The coders determined initial categories and performed an initial coding, then revised codes based on literature, then recoded, with conflicts resolved by assigning per-word codes and picking the code with the highest word count.
+The original dataset did not include user engagement measures, did not use the number of followers for each tweet and contained no systematic qualitative content analysis of tweet content.
+We therefore extended the original dataset by adding user engagement measures (number of retweets, replies, likes and favorites) by visiting the publicly accessible URLs of the tweets and conducting a qualitative content analysis of the top and bottom engagement posts.
 A sample of the extended dataset used in this work is shown in Table 1.

 Table 1: Excerpts from high and low engagement tweets in three modalities.